 Elizabeth Mann is a partner of Mayer Brown based in the firm's Los Angeles office.
-She concentrates her practice on health care regulatory and litigation matters and co-leads Mayer Brown's significant Health Care practice.
+She concentrates her practice on health care transactional and litigation matters, with an ERISA focus.
+She leads Mayer Brown's significant Health Care practice.

-Elizabeth acts as outside counsel to a health care organization that insures, delivers and administers clinical care in 50 states.
-This organization is reimbursed by both private and public payors.
-She has advised this organization with respect to regulatory, contracting, reimbursement, ERISA compliance and litigation matters.
+For many years, Elizabeth has advised a nationwide healthcare organization that insures, delivers and administers clinical care in 50 states.
+She has advised this organization with respect to regulatory, contracting, reimbursement, ERISA-compliance and litigation matters.
 Elizabeth is familiar with the significant regulatory changes resulting from the enactment and implementation of the ACA, and the ongoing change requirements resulting from the expansion of government coverage under both Medicare and Medicaid.
+Elizabeth has advised insurers seeking licensure to enter a new state with health products.
 She advises participants in all aspects of the health care system, including insurers, provider groups, group purchasing organizations, hospital systems, pharmacy benefit managers and providers of senior care living facilities and medical services.
 Elizabeth has a great deal of experience advising purchasers of, lenders to and investors in, healthcare organizations concerning both the target's regulatory compliance and relevant trends in the healthcare industry.
 She has advised concerning investments in hospital systems, provider organizations, drug and device companies and healthcare payors.

-Elizabeth's health care litigation experience is quite varied.
+Elizabeth has substantial trial experience.
+In 2020 she obtained jury verdict in excess of $50 million on behalf of an individual.
+Elizabeth has obtained additional multi-million dollar jury verdicts, and defensed multi-million dollar claims.
+Her health care litigation experience is extensive.
 She was lead counsel for American Specialty Health in a nationwide antitrust litigation concerning Medicare Advantage benefits.
-The defendant was a large public company providing health benefits.
-This case was successfully resolved before trial with ASH achieving all of its litigation goals.
+The defendant was a large public company, the case was resolved before trial with ASH achieving all of its goals.
+She has also successfully defended American Specialty in many nationwide ERISA class actions.
 Elizabeth represented Amgen, Inc. defending a nationwide antitrust matter involving the marketing and sale of anticancer therapies.
 After a lengthy bench trial where Amgen prevailed defeating preliminary injunction claims, the case was favorably settled.
 Elizabeth has handled a number of qui tam actions involving claims under federal and multiple state laws.
 She represented a major pharmaceutical company defending qui tam claims brought by an individual realtor and multiple states, including California.
-Elizabeth also defended American Specialty Health in a nationwide class action asserting that insureds were denied health benefits in violation of ERISA.
-Elizabeth and her team achieved a complete dismissal with prejudice of this litigation.
+Elizabeth also represents clients in Department of Labor investigations and enforcement matters.

 Elizabeth's clients report that they have been very satisfied with the litigation outcomes she has delivered.
 They attribute this success to her mature sense of risk assessment, allowing her to give "odds beating" advice when it comes to strategic decisions involving how hard to push a case, whether to try it, and when, and under what circumstances, to settle.
 Many of Elizabeth's clients report that over time she has become a valuable member of their management team, having developed a strong understanding of their business needs and imperatives.
 Elizabeth's clients often refer her services to their colleagues.

 Elizabeth is very active in the Los Angeles legal community.
 She is the Chair Emeritus of the Litigation Section of the Los Angeles County Bar Association.
-She is a member of the Board of the Association of Business Trial Lawyers.
+She is a member of the California Chancery Club.
+She is a former member of the Board of the Association of Business Trial Lawyers.
 In these capacities she regularly interacts with prominent Los Angeles judges and attorneys.
+Ms. Mann was selected by BTI as a "Client Service All-star" in 2020.
+Elizabeth was chosen as a “Healthcare Trailblazer” in the National Law Journal’s 2019 inaugural healthcare trailblazer selection.
 Elizabeth has twice been named by the Daily Journal as one of the top 100 women litigators in California.
 Elizabeth was instrumental in securing the Legal Aid Foundation of Los Angeles's 2007 Pro Bono Partner of the Year award for a prior firm.
 Elizabeth serves as the Secretary of the Board of Directors of The LA Promise Fund.
-The Promise Fund is a non-profit organization that partners with Los Angeles Unified School District to manage three inner city schools.
-The Promise Fund also operates inner-city charter schools.
+The Promise Fund is a non-profit organization that operates inner city charter schools.

 - Represented American Specialty Health in an ERISA class action concerning provider reimbursement.
 We defeated class certification and established that the named Plaintiffs did not suffer injury.
 Judgment for Defendants.